Hamas pressured from all sides as it weighs Trump's Gaza plan

 “The agency has come to the conclusion that our views on a new mode of cooperation shall be heard and our concerns be addressed,” he said regarding Iran’s proposal to redefine the ties with IAEA after its nuclear sites under the UN safeguards were bombed by Israel and the US.

-The Iranian diplomat further termed as positive the surprise meeting between Araghchi and Kallas held in Doha, Qatar, last week, expressing the hope that EU will reconsider its approach toward Iran’s nuclear program.
+The Iranian diplomat further termed the surprise meeting between Araghchi and Kallas held in Doha, Qatar, last week, as positive, expressing the hope that European Union will reconsider its approach toward Iran’s nuclear programme.

 “We are in contact at the ministerial and deputy ministerial levels and both sides are negotiating with their relevant authorities at home,” Baghaei said.

-The Doha meeting took place after the European powers – France, Germany, and the UK – which are signatories of the 2015 Iran nuclear agreement (JCPOA) in a letter to the UN Security Council in August referred their dispute with Tehran to the world body.
+The Doha meeting took place after the European powers – France, Germany, and the UK (E3) – which are signatories of the 2015 Iran nuclear agreement, the Joint Comprehensive Plan of Action (JCPOA), in a letter to the UN Security Council in August referred their dispute with Tehran to the world body.

 The council’s member states will discuss the letter in September, whether to agree with the E3’s demand to return Iran’s sanctions or turn it down.